skullfisher87/stark/content/en/_index.md

 +++

 {{< home
-    h1_text="Commitment and dedication to serving your business"
+    h1_text="Commitment&nbsp;and&nbsp; dedication to serving your business"
     contact_url="contact"
     section_heading="Our Experience"
-    section_text="With a highly qualified and trained team, we have gained the trust of major companies and public organizations, not only in Paraguay but in several South American countries."
+    section_text="With a highly qualified and trained team,<br>we have gained the trust of major<br> companies and public organizations, not only in<br> Paraguay but in several South American countries."

     section_heading_2="IBM Security"
     section_text_2="IBM SECURITY GUARDIUM is an original system created for the critical mission of protecting your information from any risk.
 It discovers vulnerabilities and protects your confidential data in real-time across your entire business geography, from on-premises to the cloud."